potaesm/KokoDOS/README.md

 ## How to use vision
 You can ask the AI to summarize an article you are reading, describe a picture, translate, you name it.
 Press and hold `V` on your keyboard and move the overlay to a section of your screen that you want to share with the AI.
+Use mouse wheel to resize the overlay.
 Release `V` and ask your question!

 Vision was tested on Windows only.
 Feel free to open issues if you run into problems on Linux or macOS.
 You need `scrot` to use vision on Linux.